B. Shyam Sunder: Address to the UN Security Council

-He was part of the Nizam's delegation to the UN Security Council.
-He is the first post-independent untouchables leader who addressed the UN security council.
-He, as a sole representative of the 9 million Depressed class people, formed a part of the delegation took advantage of his presence among the representative of world nations.
+Sunder was part of the Nizam's delegation to the UN Security Council.
+He was the first post-independent leader who addressed the UN security council.
+As a sole representative of the 9 million Depressed Classes, he formed a part of the delegation, and took advantage of his presence among the representative of world nations.
 He gave the Security Council a clear picture of the embittered strife between groups and inhuman conditions of the suppressed masses of independent India.
-His comparison of the pathetic plight of the depressed Classes of India to the segregation of Negros in the United States created an indelible impression in the world diplomatic parlors.
-He was given a place of honour everywhere, as the true representative of sixty millions "untouchables", "Unapproachable", "Unseeable" and "Unshadowable" people.
+His comparison of the situation of the Depressed Classes of India to the segregation of Negros in the United States created an impression in the world diplomatic parlors.
+He was given a place of honor everywhere, as the true representative of sixty million "untouchables", "Unapproachable", "Unseeable" and "Unshadowable" people.

 The Indian governments Operation Polo wherein the Nizam signed an accession treaty with government occurred, and Shyam Sunder cut short his European tour and returned to India.
 He was kept under house arrest at his sisters house in Pune and later freed.
 He renewed his political activities and contested the first General Election from Chanchal Guda constituency from Hyderabad, which he lost.
 He was later elected to Mysore Legislative Assembly from Bhalki constituency in Bidar district.
 In 1962 he contested for an Assembly seat from Åland constituency in Kalaburagi district, and Lok Sabha seat from Bidar district, but lost both elections.
 After the demise of Dr. Ram Manohar Lohia he became the president of Praja Socialist Party.